Facebook’s News Feed Algorithms

 Here’s what I want.
 I want to see everything my friends post when they click the “post” button.
 That’s it.
 I don’t want to see that someone “likes” a brand.
 I don’t want to see when someone listens to a song on Spotify.
 And I most definitely don’t want to see when a friend-of-a-friend tags someone in a post.
 (Most of the time it’s one of my friends’ great-aunts tagging everyone she knows in some chain letter crap.)

 I just can’t fathom why Facebook can’t get this right.
-I understand that they want to serve me ads and promotions, but their product placement is really clumsy compared to the Sponsored Tweets on Twitter.
+I understand that they want me to click on ads and promotions, but their product placement is really clumsy compared to the Sponsored Tweets on Twitter.
 The truth of the matter is, I don’t mind handing over some of my personal information to communicate with my friends and family.
 I just wish Facebook would to a better job of fulfilling their end of the bargain.